 Chances are, you’ve never had to think about where your next glass of clean water is coming from.

-But in many parts of the world, people walk miles every day just to fill up a 20 liter jerry can with muddy, unsafe water from a stream or pond.
+But in many parts of the world, people walk miles every day just to fill up a 20 liter jerry can with muddy, unsafe water from a river, swamp, or puddle.

 - Dirty water kills more people than all forms of violence including war.